About This Program

 Target Population: Parents whose child(ren) are living in foster care and see them only during visits

-Visit Coaching (developed by Marty Beyer, PhD) is fundamentally different from supervised visits because the focus is on the strengths of the family and the needs of the children.
+Visit Coaching (developed by Marty Beyer, PhD), also called Family Time Coaching, is fundamentally different from supervised visits because the focus is on the strengths of the family and the needs of the children.
 Visit Coaching supports families to meet the unique needs of each child during their family time in the community, family homes, visit centers, or offices.
 Visit Coaching includes:

 - Helping parents understand the unique developmental needs of their child and demonstrate that understanding during visits with their child

-- Preparing parents for their children's trauma-related needs and reactions during visits
+- Preparing parents for their children's separation- (and trauma-) related needs and reactions during visits

 - Helping parents give their children their full attention at each visit